d11wtq/oedipus-dm/README.md

 ### Integration with dm-pager (a.k.a dm-pagination)

-Oedipus integrates will with [dm-pager](https://github.com/visionmedia/dm-pagination), allowing you to pass a `:pager` option to the `#search` method.
+Oedipus integrates well with [dm-pager](https://github.com/visionmedia/dm-pagination), allowing you to pass a `:pager` option to the `#search` method.
 Limits and offsets will be applied, and the resulting collection will have a `#pager` method that you can use.